top of page

 tedtalkheader.png

 Can we talk?
-Starting with ideas presented in videos, let’s have a discussion.
-We can take on significant issues, share insights, make friends, and grow in understanding important issues that ultimately affect all of us.
-TED Talks are compelling presentations of 20 minutes or less, available free on the internet.
-TED Talks on Tuesdays is a space for shared dialogue offered by Sylvania Senior Center.
+Would you like to have a discussion starting with ideas presented in videos?
+We can take on big issues, share insights, make friends, and grow together in our understanding of important issues that ultimately affect all of us.

 3rd Tuesday of the month, 1:00 pm - 2:00 pm at the Sylvania Senior Center.
 Free and open to all.
 No registration necessary.

-The Power of Vulnerability
+Grit: The Power of Passion and Perseverance

 SSC-LOGO.png